aanpop/aanpop/README.md

 - 👋 Hi, I’m @aanpop
-- 👀 I’m interested in data science
+- 👀 I’m interested in Python for International Relations (and general political science)
-- 🌱 I’m currently learning econometrics (really beginner) and RPA

 <!---